Hays Common sense

 FACT

 Only the developer and residents of the project will pay MUD taxes to recover infrastructure costs necessary to serve the project.
-The residents of the project will also become retail rate payers of the Austin Water Utility, providing funding for other city utility needs and funds for the City’s general fund.
+If City approved, Hays Commons residents would also become retail customers of Austin Water.

 MYTH